Our Mission:

 - Propagation area established at Headquarters.

-- PBCI Native Bird Support Group underway with support from DCR and MA Fish and Wildlife—monitoring 22 nesting boxes in MSSF, 12 in the backyards of volunteers.
+- PBCI Native Bird Support Group underway with support from DCR and MA Fish and Wildlife—monitoring 37 nesting boxes in MSSF, 23in the backyards of volunteers.

-- Identifying invasive plants, working with DCR forestry on possible removal project, creating booklet of 10 “Most Wanted” invasive plants.
+- Identifying invasive plants, working with DCR forestry on the control of spotted knapweed

 Climate Change Mitigation and Data Collection